The Debut of the Angel Vessels

 An Artist’s Journey in Fiber, Form, and Faith

-For the past six years, I’ve proudly supported this collective, valuing not just the quality of their fiber but the traceability and ethics behind it.
-But in 2025, faced with the uncertainty of shifting trade policies and the looming possibility of a 145% tariff on Chinese imports, I was forced to pause and re-evaluate my path forward.
+Since 2020, I’ve proudly supported this collective, valuing not just the quality of their fiber but the traceability and ethics behind it.
+And in early 2025, faced with the uncertainty of shifting trade policies and the looming possibility of a 145% tariff on Chinese imports, I was forced to pause and re-evaluate my path forward.

 I looked around my studio, surrounded by years of saved “snips”—small pieces of cashmere too beautiful to discard but never quite finding their place.
 At the same time, my husband (a wildlife photographer) and I began reading The Creative Act: A Way of Being by Rick Rubin.
 His words stirred something in me.
 I saw these remnants not as waste, but as potential.